478th Aeronautical Systems Wing

-The 478th Aeronautical Systems Wing is an inactive wing of the United States Air Force which was last based at Wright-Patterson Air Force Base, Ohio, where it was inactivated in 2009.
+The 478th Aeronautical Systems Wing is an inactive wing of the United States Air Force.
+It was last based at Wright-Patterson Air Force Base, Ohio, where it was inactivated in 2009.
 The wing was first organized as the 478th Fighter Group (Two Engine), which briefly served as a Fourth Air Force Replacement Training Unit in 1944.
 The unit was disbanded when the Army Air Forces reorganized its training units into AAF Base Units to reduce manpower requirements in the United States.

 The 478th Fighter Group (Air Defense) opened Grand Forks Air Force Base, North Dakota under Air Defense Command in 1957 and managed its expansion as an air defense and strategic bombardment base.
 In 1960, the group also assumed an alert commitment when it gained the 18th Fighter-Interceptor Squadron.
 In April 1961, the group was replaced by the 478th Fighter Wing as its responsibilities expanded to host a Strategic Air Command (SAC) wing.
 SAC activities at Grand Forks continued to expand with the planned addition of a strategic missile wing.
 In 1963 SAC took over host responsibilities for the base and the wing was inactivated.

-In 1985 the 478th group and wing were consolidated into a single unit.
+In 1985 the 478th Group and 478th Wing were consolidated into a single unit.
 In the spring of 2007, the consolidated unit was redesignated the 478th Aeronautical Systems Wing and activated with three subordinate groups as a systems development unit at Wright-Patterson Air Force Base.
 Ohio.
 In 2009 the wing was inactivated along with two of its groups and its functions transferred to its subordinate 478th Aeronautical Systems Group.